adaltas/node-nikita/packages/core/src/actions/fs/base/createReadStream.coffee.md

       new Promise (resolve, reject) ->
         buffers = []
         rs = await fs.createReadStream ssh, config.target_tmp or config.target
-        if hooks.on_readable
+        if config.on_readable
-        then rs.on 'readable', -> hooks.on_readable rs
+        then rs.on 'readable', -> config.on_readable rs
         else config.stream rs
         rs.on 'error', (err) ->
           if err.code is 'ENOENT'